okayzed/get-good-with-vim/README.md

 * learn useful g commands, like gf and gg and G
 * learn how to use linewise visual mode (V)
 * learn how to filter visual selection through external programs with !
+* learn how to wrap lines using gq in visual mode
+* learn to unindent / indent in insert mode (ctrl-d and ctrl-t)
 * learn to use :r! for reading external commands in
 * setup your vim config again
 * use \<number\>G to jump to line (can also use :\<number\>)